15 OF THE BEST FAMILY DAYS OUT IN HAMPSHIRE

 The café sells a good selection of hot and cold food, and there’s the Garden restaurant for a slightly more formal meal.
 It’s also worth looking around the garden centre next door.

 Another free day out – this is a hidden gem near Bordon and some of the locals are quite protective of it!
 There’s a really great play area, surrounded by sandy paths and picnic spots.

 You could visit just for a walk, or spend a few hours exploring the trails and having a picnic.
 There is also a good café selling plenty of coffee and cake.

 After you visit you could always stop by The Shed in Bordon, home to a variety of food and drink places – I highly recommend Dylan’s gelato.

 River Hamble Country Park

 There are plenty of riverside paths to follow here and if you go down to the pontoon you can also take part in crabbing.
-The main visitor centre is currently being refurbished but should be open in 2022.
-In the meantime, bring a picnic!
+The main visitor centre has recently been refurbished and is serving a range of hot and cold food and drink options.

 The wooden play area is ship themed and there’s lots of grass around it where you can sit and watch the kids play.